Ductile Iron Coated Sand Cast Part

 We use the sand casting process to produce a wide range of parts in many different metals.
 We supply as-cast parts but prefer to supply machined castings, as this helps us find defects during the machining process, before shipping to you.

 We provide full project consultation to help you:

 - Choose the best method of manufacturing your parts

-- Suggest the material best-suited to your parts
+- Suggest the material best suited to your products

 - Refine your designs to match the manufacturing method chosen